crabzilla/crabzilla/README.md

 mvn clean install -DskipITs=true
 ```

-2. Starts a MySql instance.
+2. Start a MySql instance.
 You can use docker-compose:

 ```bash
 docker-compose build